w3f-community/asylum-ui/packages/game-developers-console/docs/testing-guide.md

 ENDPOINT_URL = ws://127.0.0.1:9944
 ```

-2. Run `seed` script to configure testing data on local node:
+2. Navigate to the root directory and run `seed` script to configure testing data on local node:
 ```
 yarn seed
 ```